 What’s needed is to adopt a broader view of “project management” that is focused on producing value and not simply meeting cost and schedule goals for well-defined requirements.
-(Meeting cost and schedule constraints may be one component of value that the project produces but not the only component) That’s the challenge for project managers of the future.
-Project Managers of the future need to be able to take on a project with fairly broadly-defined objectives in a dynamic and uncertain environment and develop a solution to meet those objectives using whatever blend of traditional plan-driven project management and Agile principles and practices makes sense for that situation.
+Meeting cost and schedule constraints may be one component of value that the project produces but not the only component.
+That’s the challenge for project managers of the future.
+Project Managers of the future:

-I recognize that is an ambitious vision and it will be difficult to achieve for many project managers to achieve but I think the survival of the project management profession depends on it.
-In the not-too-distant future, project managers who only know how to manage projects using a traditional, plan-driven approach to project management will become dinosaurs in many industry and application areas, in my opinion.
+I recognize that is an ambitious vision and it will be difficult to achieve but I think the survival of the project management profession depends on it.
+In the not-too-distant future, project managers who only know how to manage projects using a traditional, plan-driven approach to project management will have a difficult time in many industry and application areas, in my opinion.